 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Setting up a humidifier is the best bet for improving indoor air quality and your breathing, according to pulmonologist Kathrin Nicolacakis, MD.
+Setting up a humidifier is your best bet for improving indoor air quality and your breathing, says pulmonologist Kathrin Nicolacakis, MD.

 “When the air is dry, your respiratory system just isn’t happy.
 Even if you have no medical problems at all, you can suffer,” she says.
 “Your skin and nasal passages get dry – all the way down to your lungs.
 You can wake up with a dry mouth and start coughing for no reason.”

-The Environmental Protection Agency recommends keeping your home’s humidity level between 30 percent and 50 percent.
-The agency also suggests using filtered water in humidifiers, if possible, to avoid the minerals and micro-organisms unfiltered water might contain.
+The Environmental Protection Agency recommends keeping your home’s humidity level between 30% and 50%.
+It also suggests using filtered water in humidifiers, if possible, to avoid the minerals and micro-organisms that unfiltered water might contain.

 Dry air can wreak havoc on your nose and lungs and make existing conditions worse, Dr. Nicolacakis says.
 And, humidity levels that aren’t optimal can harm everyone.

 Regardless of what kind of humidifier you choose, she says, everyone should have some type of humidifier in their home, Dr. Nicolacakis says.